 1976-1979: PhD in geophysical fluid dynamics, ANU (on double-diffusive, or thermohaline, convection)

-1979-1981: Postdoc, Department of Applied Mathematics and Theoretical Physics, University of Cambridge, UK (on rotating stratified flows and the instability of ocean currents)
+1979-1981: Postdoctoral Researcher, Department of Applied Mathematics and Theoretical Physics, University of Cambridge, UK (on rotating stratified flows and the instability of ocean currents)

-1982: Research Associate, Institute of Mechanics, University of Grenoble and CNRS, France
+1982: Research Associate, CNRS and Institute of Mechanics, University of Grenoble, France

 Elected Fellow of the American Physical Society 2014, Inaugual Fellow of the Australasian Fluid Mechanics Society in 2011, Fellow of the Australian Academy of Science 2001, Fellow of the American Geophysical Union in 2001, Fellow of the Australian Institute of Physics in 1991.

 Awarded the Centenary Medal for service to science in Australia in 2001, Japan Society for the promotion of Science Invitation Fellowship in 1997 (3 months at the University of Hakkaido), Priestley Medal of the Australian Meteorological and Oceanographic Society in 1991, Postdoctoral Fellowship at the Woods Hole Oceanographic Institute Geophysical Fluid Dynamics Summer Program in 1980.